Canada country brief

 The Australia-Canada relationship is mature, highly productive and broadly based.
 People to people contacts between our parliaments, government officials, private sectors, academics and communities are extensive and wide-ranging.
 We are both federal, large, geographically dispersed countries, with Westminster systems of government and a similar standard of living.
 Trade relations date from 1895, when the Government of Canada sent its first Trade Commissioner, John Short Larke to Sydney to establish an office.
 Diplomatic relations began formally in 1939 when, on the eve of the Second World War, Australia and Canada first agreed to exchange High Commissioners.

 Our leaders and officials share close and productive working relationships and meet regularly on the margins of international meetings and during bilateral visits.
-Recent high level visits to Australia include: Trade Minister Fast in 2012; Prime Minister Harper and Foreign Minister Baird in 2011 (for CHOGM); former Defence Minister MacKay in 2011; former Immigration Minister Kenney in 2010; and Prime Minister Harper in 2007 (when he became the first Canadian prime minister to address the Australian parliament).
-Recent high level visits to Canada include: the Australian Governor General, HE Ms Quentin Bryce (April 2013); former Resources Minister Ferguson (July 2012); former Family and Community Services Minister Macklin (June 2012); former Home Affairs Minister Clare (June 2012); former Trade Minister Emerson (September 2011); former Treasurer Swan (for the Toronto G20 Summit in 2010); and former Prime Minister Howard in 2006.
+Recent high level visits to Australia include: Foreign Minister Baird and former Finance Minister Flaherty in 2014, Trade Minister Fast in 2012; Prime Minister Harper and Foreign Minister Baird in 2011 (for CHOGM); former Defence Minister MacKay in 2011; former Immigration Minister Kenney in 2010; and Prime Minister Harper in 2007 (when he became the first Canadian prime minister to address the Australian parliament).
+Recent high level visits to Canada include: Prime Minister Abbott and Trade and Investment Minister Robb (June 2014); former Australian Governor General Bryce (April 2013); former Resources Minister Ferguson (July 2012); former Family and Community Services Minister Macklin (June 2012); former Home Affairs Minister Clare (June 2012); former Trade Minister Emerson (September 2011); former Treasurer Swan (for the Toronto G20 Summit in 2010); and former Prime Minister Howard in 2006.

 Australian and Canadian military forces fought side-by-side in the Sudan War, Boer War, both World Wars, the Korean War, the 1990-91 Gulf War and Afghanistan.
 They have also cooperated on peacekeeping operations, including Canada’s contribution of over 600 troops to the Australian-led mission in Timor-Leste (East Timor) in 1999.
 Australia and Canada were among the first countries to join the global coalition against terrorism, and both countries committed military and development resources to stabilise and help rebuild Afghanistan and Iraq.
 Australia and Canada work closely to counter potential global terrorist threats through technical cooperation, information-sharing, exchanges of personnel and joint training.

-Today, both countries face comparable public policy challenges in areas such as health, transport, indigenous issues, regional development, and the managing the effects of the global economic crisis.
+Today, both countries face comparable public policy challenges in areas such as health, transport, indigenous issues, regional development, and managing the effects of the global economic crisis.
 The Canada-Australia Public Policy Initiative (CAPPI), launched by Prime Ministers Howard and Harper, brings together Australian and Canadian departmental secretaries biennially for wide-ranging public policy discussions.
-The next meeting will be held in Australia in the first half of 2014.
+The next meeting will be held in Canada in 2015.
 At any time there are a number of public servants placed in Australian and Canadian ministries on exchange.